cy94/twitter-events/README.md

 #twitter-events
-Data files and descriptions of events and scripts to handle CSV files related to Twitter data
+Data files and descriptions of events, and scripts to handle CSV files related to Twitter data